Yousef782761/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The command head by default prints the first 10 lines inside a file which is here /etc/passwd The command sed -n \'3p\' modifies the text to get the only line required to be printet or displayed In the previous line for task 6 i didn't notice that i should not use sed so i used awk
+The command head by default prints the first 10 lines inside a file which is here /etc/passwd The command sed -n \'3p\' modifies the text to get the only line required to be printet or displayed In the previous line for task 6 i didn't notice that i should not use sed so i used awk It seamed from the checkers that awk is also not allowed to be used so by doing some search i configured out that the commands head and tail can solve this problem